scottpetrovic/krita-org-hugo/content/en/posts/2014/interview-with-sylvia-ritter.md

 I’m a digital painter, illustrator, concept artist and game developer, currently living in Dresden, Germany.

 In January 2008 I started drawing and painting regularly.
 I went from fineliner drawings to vector art, pencil drawings, sculpting, papercuts, linocuts, fabric design, oil/acrylic paintings, fabric design, typography until I finally found my preferred medium.
 In 2010 my apprenticeship at a photographer agency ended and I started to work on my art full-time.
-The same year my husband and I also successfully crowdfunded the creative commons music album “paniq - Beyond Good and Evil”.
+The same year my husband and I also successfully crowdfunded the creative commons music album "paniq - Beyond Good and Evil".
 I created the cover and booklet art and my husband composed the music.
-In May 2012 we founded our company “duangle” and started another crowdfunding campaign for our game in development “NOWHERE”, a hardcore alien life simulator.
+In May 2012 we founded our company "duangle" and started another crowdfunding campaign for our game in development "NOWHERE", a hardcore alien life simulator.

 ### Do you paint professionally or as a hobby artist?